In this comprehensive blog, we’ll tell you everything you need to know about data governance so you can start making the

 The ROI of a data governance program is value-driven, always use-case specific, and not intrinsically tied up with tangible profits—at least not in every circumstance.
 So, to calculate the ROI, you have to look at the governance program as a whole.

 It’s straightforward to calculate the ROI in regards to improved efficiency because you’ll quickly learn how much time you’re saving your data teams, and, of course—time is money.

 Self-service has a significant impact on ROI.
 When users gain access to platforms that make it easy for them to find and use data independently, the economic impact can be huge.

 One report by Forrester included analysis from seven companies that had used a modern data governance tool.
 Over three years, it found that:The total ROI was 364%

-It regarding is challenging to calculate an exact ROI from a compliance perspective, but it’s easy to work out the savings you could make by not falling foul of regulatory guidelines.
+It is challenging to calculate an exact ROI from a compliance perspective, but it’s easy to work out the savings you could make by not falling foul of regulatory guidelines.
+Let’s look at a few examples.

-There are lots of data protection laws but let’s look at the ones with the biggest fines attached:
+There are lots of data protection laws but let’s look at the ones with enormous fines attached:

 And these aren’t just empty threats.
 The worst rule-breakers of the EU’s GDPR got hit with the following penalties:

 However, you can split this ROI into two—benefits to business leaders and business users.

 With business users, even when there is a trusted data delivery platform in place and all the data required to innovate is at a user’s fingertips, it’s difficult to predict when and how innovation will happen.